 How do I take care of my gloves?

 First and foremost, the gloves are made so that they do not need to be sanded or oiled, on the contrary, they just need to be wiped off with a cotton cloth once in a while.

 Make it a habit to stretch your gloves every time you wear them.
 Stretch first the entire glove, then each finger.
 Keep the gloves flat.

-In addition, has Rhanders Gloves a unique care and repair service where you can have a loose seam sewn, put new in, or even buy a single glove if you have lost one of your pairs.
+In addition, has Rhanders Handsker a unique care and repair service where you can have a loose seam sewn, put new in, or even buy a single glove if you have lost one of your pairs.
 That way, a new pair of gloves is a really good and sustainable choice

 Which gloves should I choose?

 We have brought home the most beautiful gloves, both in catchy colors and in neutral colors.
 The gloves comes in three different kinds of lining as well as unlined.
 The unlined and silk-lined gloves are suitable for the cool days and wool and fleece for the winter cold.
 And then they come in a wonderful selection of colors; yellow, red and pink, as well as white and black.

 Of course, you have to choose according to what you are going to use your gloves for and what you are going to use them with.
 The red gloves are an obvious choice if you want to wear them to your red beret from Diefenthal.
 The beautiful gloves with buttons are an obvious choice for a complete vintage look with a princess coat and swing skirt, but the more cool classic 'motor' gloves are perfect for the sweatergirl or rockabilly look.